Oakwood Homeloans PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Oakwood Homeloans, PPI may have been added to a customer's policy by Oakwood Homeloans, in some cases without their knowledge.
-Oakwood Homeloans may have denied a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Oakwood Homeloans, PPI may have been attached to a customer's policy by Oakwood Homeloans, in some cases without their knowledge.
+Oakwood Homeloans may have rejected a credit application if PPI was refused by the customer.

 Oakwood Homeloans PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Oakwood Homeloans.

-There are many examples of Oakwood Homeloans mis-selling PPI, some consumers were not even made aware by Oakwood Homeloans that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not informed by Oakwood Homeloans that it was optional.
+There are many examples of Oakwood Homeloans mis-selling PPI, some customers were not even made aware by Oakwood Homeloans that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not advised by Oakwood Homeloans that it was optional.